thoshna/CI-CD-PIpeline/README.md

 HEROKU_EMAIL: Email associated with your Heroku account.

 **Create the Workflow File**:
-Create a new file named .github/workflows/main.yml in the root directory of your repository
+Create a new file named .github/workflows/main.yml in the root directory of your repository.

+**Commit Changes**:
+Commit and push the changes to your repository to trigger the CI/CD pipeline.

+**Note**: Ensure that your web application is compatible with the deployment environment (e.g., Heroku), and the necessary dependencies are listed in the requirements.txt file.

+By following these steps, you can run the web application locally and set up the CI/CD pipeline for automated testing and deployment using GitHub Actions.